awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_DEFAULT_PRIVILEGES.md

 The name of the user or user group to which the specified default privileges will be applied\.

 REVOKE   <a name="default-revoke"></a>
-The set of privileges to revoke from the specified users or groups for all new tables or functions created by the specified user\.
+The set of privileges to revoke from the specified users or groups for all new tables, functions, or stored procedures created by the specified user\.
 You can set the same privileges and options with the REVOKE clause that you can with the [REVOKE](r_REVOKE.md) command\.

 GRANT OPTION FOR  <a name="default-revoke-option"></a>
  A clause that revokes only the option to grant a specified privilege to other users and doesn't revoke the privilege itself\.
 You can't revoke GRANT OPTION from a group or from PUBLIC\.